April 27

 see our full-sized induction range review

 On the other hand, portable induction cooktops can be reasonably priced.
 While it's true that the best portable induction cooktops are going to cost more (like the commercial ones reviewed here), you can get a surprisingly well-performing induction cooktop for $100 or less.
-It won't be as durable or powerful as a commercial grade one, but it can still be a useful addition to your kitchen.
+It won't be as durable or powerful as a commercial grade model, but it can still be a useful addition to your kitchen.

-Finally, for commercial grade induction burners in particular, the warranty may not cover home use.
+Warranty: For commercial grade induction burners in particular, the warranty may not cover home use.
 We talk more about this below

 back to top